36.9 MB (3.8 MB compressed)

 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

 Neutrophil and trapped bacteria.
-Coloured transmission electron micrograph (TEM) of Neisseria gonorrhoeae bacteria (yellow) trapped by a neutrophil (purple), a type of white blood cell.
+Coloured transmission electron micrograph (TEM) of Neisseria gonorrhoeae bacteria (orange) trapped by a neutrophil (blue), a type of white blood cell.
 The neutrophil has trapped the bacteria with extruded material that forms a net-like structure called a NET (neutrophil extracellular trap).
 The neutrophil will engulf (phagocytose) the bacteria and destroy them as part of the body's immune response.
 N. gonorrhoeae is a Gram-negative bacteria that causes the sexually transmitted infection gonorrhoea.
 Magnification: x110,000 when printed at 10 centimetres tall.

 Model release not required.
 Property release not required.